Pretty much everything you'd ever need to know about where to work as a personal trainer.

 This grid can be very lucrative, or very difficult to earn an income with, which means they also tend to have a higher rate of turnover than in other facilities that offer physical fitness instruction.
 The grid will pay anywhere between 40% of the session cost to 66%, depending on the number of sessions trained each month.

-Some of the benefits of working as a persona trainer in these facilities are the ability to begin training clients within a very short period of time, all secondary services and marketing are already handled, and an existing membership base from which to gain new clients.
+Some of the benefits of working as a personal trainer in these facilities are the ability to begin training clients within a very short period of time, all secondary services and marketing are already handled, and an existing membership base from which to gain new clients.
 Continuing education, health benefits options, and the potential for promotion all become very enticing.
 The structured systems involved allow you to have a template to follow, making your job much easier versus trying to figure it out on your own, or hoping the owner of your facility has figured it out.
 The clientele tends to be much broader, encompassing everyone from rehabilitation to competitive athletes to geriatrics.
 They also tend to include sales bonuses for monthly thresholds, contests and other benefits t encourage drive among trainers.

 Some of the drawbacks include the graded pay system, having to wear uniforms, policies like no chalk use or barefoot training, and having the additional costs of memberships and other perks.
 On an entrepreneurial note, they tend to also discourage trainers from earning secondary income through supplements, clothing, equipment sales, etc, which can limit the income potential versus studios or Crossfit style facilities.
 Training is also limited to the confines of the facility as they tend to get trainers to sign non-compete agreements on employment.